 The State and EPA require us to test and report on our water on a regular basis to ensure its safety.
 We have met all of these requirements.
+During our latest sanitary survey conducted in September, 2024, we scored 100 out of 100 possible points.
 We want you to know that we pay attention to all the rules.